 Instructions

-2. Sauté aromatics.
-Heat olive oil in a large, heavy-based saucepan over medium heat.
-Add the onion and cook, stirring occasionally, for 5 minutes until soft and translucent but not browned.
-Add garlic and cook for 1 minute until fragrant.
+- Sauté aromatics.
+Heat olive oil and cook onion for 5 minutes until soft.
+Add garlic and cook 1 minute.

 Recipe Notes